theNewDynamic/sophiamcclennen.com/news/_posts/2015-04-06-presenting-is-satire-saving-our-nation.md

 title: "McClennen to present on ”Is Satire Saving Our Nation?”"
 layout: post
 ---
-McClennen to present on ”Is Satire Saving Our Nation?” at Research Unplugged, April 9 12:30. [www.schlowlibrary.org](http://www.schlowlibrary.org/events/research-unplugged-8)
+At Research Unplugged, April 9 12:30. [www.schlowlibrary.org](http://www.schlowlibrary.org/events/research-unplugged-8)